xolox/python-linux-utils/README.rst

 cryptdisks-start-fallback
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-A DRY solution to avoid duplication of the `remote-fde-client --help' text:
+A DRY solution to avoid duplication of the `cryptdisks-start-fallback --help' text:
 ..
 .. [[[cog
 .. import cog